kit-algo/fpt-editing/README.md

-graphedit -- a framework for evaluating FPT Edge Editing algorithms
+A framework for evaluating exact Edge Editing algorithms

-graphedit is a framework for evaluating algorithms and strategies (called components) used for solving the F-free edge editing problem.
+This code base contains both the ILP and the FPT-based approach for exact F-free edge editing.
 F is a set of forbidden subgraphs.
 If a graph doesn't contain any of them the graph is considered to be F-free. graphedit tries to find F-free graphs close to the input graph by editing (inserting and removing) as few edges as possible.
 Currently all implemented components are for F = {P~x~, C~x~}, i.e. paths and cycles containing x vertices are forbidden.
+The ILP is currently only implemented for F = {P~4~, C~4~}.
+Further, various evaluation scripts for generating statistics and plots are provided.

+The ILP algorithm can be compiled using CMake, while the FPT algorithm uses the ``Makefile`` at the top of the repository.
+Both approaches currently need Gurobi for building, as the FPT algorithm contains a lower bound based on an LP relaxation.

+Most of the instructions below mainly concern the FPT implementation.
+The ILP works similarly and produces similar JSON output, except that it offers much less variants.

 [TOC]

 ### BUILDING

 * edit the top part of ``Makefile`` to adjust compilation flags as needed
-* edit ``src/config.hpp`` to select the algorithms that will be available -- compiling everything will take a while (expect 2 hours on a modern machine)
+* edit ``src/config.hpp`` to select the algorithms that will be available -- compiling everything will take a while (expect 2 hours on a modern machine).
+The selected default configuration that includes all variants used in the paper should compile in less than 2 minutes on a current laptop using 4 parallel jobs (``make -j4``).
-* make
+* ``make [-jX]``

 ### USING